Healthy Homes Assessment Awatoto

 Awatoto Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required for all Awatoto and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory for all Awatoto and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records of their compliance with any Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.
+• Property managers and landlords have to keep records that prove conformance with all Healthy Homes Standards that apply or will be in force throughout the tenancy period of their rental properties.

 Beginning 1 July 2021

-• Private landlords and property managers have to ensure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed , or altered lease.
+• Private landlords and property managers should make sure their rental properties conform according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All houses let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 From July 1st 2024